Carryover Cooking

 The science of heat transfer in meat

-Meat conducts heat relatively slowly compared to metals.
+Meat conducts heat slowly compared to metals.
 During cooking at high temperatures, a steep thermal gradient forms: the surface may be 200°C+ while the center is still 40°C. This gradient is the engine of carryover cooking.

 This is the same physics behind resting meat.
 As the temperature equalizes, the muscle fibers relax and reabsorb some of the juices that were squeezed toward the center during cooking.
 Cutting too early means both an undercooked center (carryover not complete) and juice loss (fibers still contracted).